Stomach ulcers, also known as gastric ulcers, are open ulcers that develop in the stomach lining.

 Stomach ulcers are usually caused by the bacteria Helicobacter pylori (H. pylori) or nonsteroidal anti-inflammatory drugs (NSAIDs).

-These can break down the stomach’s defense against the acid it produces to digest food, allowing the lining of the stomach to become damaged and an ulcer to form.
+These can break down the stomach’s defense against the acid it produces to digest food, allowing the stomach lining to become damaged and ulcer.

 However, it is believed that smoking increases the risk of developing stomach ulcers and can make the treatment less effective.

-Taking antacids (medicines for indigestion) may temporarily relieve pain, but it will continue to reappear if the ulcer is not treated.
+Taking antacids (medicines for indigestion) may temporarily relieve pain, but it will reappear if the ulcer is not treated.

 Less common symptoms of a stomach ulcer may include: